(Last Updated on : 07-09-2019)

 took the place of the predominant Shaivism and the Sufis adopted the Santoor as part of their musical ensemble called the Sufiana Qalam, where it was played along with instruments like the Rebab

 to the accompaniment of religious singing.

-The Santoor of today is largely the result of the innovations and changes brought about in the Soofiana instrument by Pt.
+The contemporary Santoor is largely the result of the innovations and changes brought about in the Sufiana instrument by Pt.
 Shiv Kumar Sharma

 Structure of Santoor